How to Remove a Load Bearing Wall Safely: A UK Guide

 Universal Column (UC)

-A square profile used when headroom is limited.
+A square profile used when headroom is limited — shallower but heavier than a UB of equivalent strength.

 Box Frame

-Used when removing extensive walls, requiring columns at both ends.
+Used when removing extensive walls, requiring columns at both ends and a spanning beam — essentially a steel goalpost frame.

 Real Project Example

-• Time: 4 days for the main structural work.
+- Time: 4 days for the structural work, 2 days finishing

 Common Mistakes to Avoid